 All these retailers must do is make you sign a waiver before selling you illegal fireworks.
 However, if you read the waiver carefully, you will learn that you’re stating you intend to use the fireworks for an approved cause.

 So, while the store is off the hook, you aren’t.
 Possession and/or use of illegal fireworks is a misdemeanor crime in Florida, which carries a maximum one-year jail term and a fine no more than $1,000.

 At Hager & Schwartz, P.A., we suggest you watch a public demonstration, instead of setting off fireworks at your home or in a public area.
 Our legal team wishes you a fun and safe Independence Day!

-If you have been charged with a crime in Fort Lauderdale, contact us at (954) 840-8713 and schedule a free consultation today.
+If you have been charged with a crime in Fort Lauderdale, contact us at (954) 840-8713 and schedule an immediate consultation today.